junga-com/bg-atom-pane-navigation/README.md

 	'.platform-linux atom-dock':
 	  'ctrl-w': 'bg:hideActiveDock'

-	#unset use of alt-<arrow keys> by tree-view and atom-text-editor so that we can use them to navigate between panes
+	#unset use of alt-&lt;arrow keys> by tree-view and atom-text-editor so that we can use them to navigate between panes
 	'.platform-linux .tree-view, .platform-linux atom-workspace atom-text-editor:not(.mini)':
 	  'alt-up':    'unset!'
 	  'alt-down':  'unset!'